1mTojii/PGR102-Introduksjon-til-programmering/README.md

 # PGR102-Introduksjon-til-programmering
-My introduction to programming exam of 2024. feel free to use my work for future studies.
+Our introduction to programming exam of 2024. <br>

+feel free to use our work for future studies. <br>
+//note that this was a group project and the work was shared